 - Ask visitors not to sit or lie on your bed.

-- Do not bring in food to the patient.
+- Ask visitors not to bring in food for you.

 - Watch out for any additional information notices in the hospital.

-- Relatives should adhere to hospital visiting times.
+- Visitors should adhere to hospital visiting times.

-These are just some of the ways we can help reduce the spread of infection with in the hospital.
-If you require any further information or advice please ask to speak to the ward manager or a member of the nursing staff.
-Please visit Infection Prevention & Control for further guidance.
+These are just some of the ways we can help reduce the spread of infection within the hospital.
+If you require any further information or advice, please ask to speak to the ward manager or a member of the nursing staff.

 Assistance for Diverse Needs